clawpack/adjoint/paper2_examples/acoustics_1d_ex1_old/README.md

-This code produces Example 1, the first one-dimensional variable coefficient acoustics example, presented in ''Analysis and Performance Evaluation of Adjoint-Guided Adaptive Mesh Refinement Using Clawpack''.
+This code was for the original Example 1, the first one-dimensional variable coefficient acoustics example, presented in the preprint version of ''Analysis and Performance Evaluation of Adjoint-Guided Adaptive Mesh Refinement Using Clawpack''.

 ### Folder Organization
 * **adjoint:**